GOMC-WSU/Manual/src/howto.rst

     GEMC        NPT
     Pressure    5.76    5.80    5.84    5.88

 ..
-Note:: GOMC will allow for more than one of these parameters (i.e. ChemPot and Temperature), but the number of values given must either match between parameters or be 1.
-For example, a simulation with 5 chemPots must have either 1 temperature or 5 temperatures.
-A simulation with 5 temperatures couldn't have 3 pressures.
+Note:: GOMC will allow for more than one of these parameters (i.e. ChemPot and Temperature) to be greater than one, but the number of values given must either match between parameters or be one.
+For example, a simulation with five chemPots must have either one temperature or five temperatures.
+A simulation with five temperatures couldn't have three pressures.
 This would cause GOMC to exit.

+A folder will be created for the output of each simulation, and the name will be generated from the parameters you choose.
+A parent folder containing all the child folders will be created so as to not overpopulate the initial directory.
-You may elect to choose the name of the folder to which the sub-folders for each replica are contained in.
+You may elect to choose the name of the folder in which the sub-folders for each replica are contained.
-Enter this name as ``MultiSimFolderName``.
+Enter this name as a string following the ``MultiSimFolderName`` parameter.
 If you don't provide this parameter, the default "MultiSimFolderName" will be used.

   .. code-block:: text

     MultiSimFolderName  outputFolderName

 ..
-Note:: To perform a multisim GOMC must be compiled in MPI mode.
-Also, if GOMC is compiled in MPI mode, a multisim must be performed  To perform a standard simulation, use standard GOMC.
+Note:: To perform a multisim, GOMC must be compiled in MPI mode.
+Also, if GOMC is compiled in MPI mode, a multisim must be performed.
+To perform a standard simulation, use standard GOMC.

 The rest of the conf file should be similar to how you would set up a standard GOMC simulation.